EthanHNguyen/ethanhnguyen.github.io/_pages/about.md

 - **[Bare-Metal AI Lab](/portfolio/bare-metal-ai-lab/):** local AI infrastructure for model serving, observability, and deployment experiments.
 It keeps me close to the operational layer below the API: GPUs, vLLM, telemetry, quantization, service replacement, and failure recovery.
 - **[RFP Map](/portfolio/rfp-map/):** a mobile-first market intelligence radar for SAM.gov opportunities.
 It treats public procurement data as terrain: something to explore, cluster, and reason over.

-The common thread is deployment reality.
+The common thread is operational translation.

 Models are powerful.
-The hard part is building systems people can actually use.
+The hard part is turning capability into systems people can actually use, evaluate, and trust.

 ## Proof base

-At Google, I work near frontier model systems through Gemini.
+At Google Public Sector, I work on frontier AI systems for high-trust environments.
 Before Google, I built large-scale ML and cloud platforms at Capital One, including model-training infrastructure used by thousands of data scientists, machine learning engineers, and analysts.

 My research background is in deep learning, computer vision, and medical image analysis.
 At Vanderbilt University, I developed new ML algorithms and published peer-reviewed research.